 Lal explained that he was picking up tools that fell from his truck.
 He first said his son was driving and that the car ran out of gas.
 He explained that his son was not there because he had left on foot to get gas.
 However, the truck was still running, the officer pointed out, so it had gas.
 Conley then admitted to driving.
 He then admitted to drinking three or four cans of Four Loko malt liquor.

-Conley then took a Preliminary Alcohol Screening (PAS) test, registering a .167 and .171 blood alcohol content (BAC).
+Conley then submitted to a Preliminary Alcohol Screening (PAS) test, registering a .167% and .171% blood alcohol content (BAC).
 Lal then arrested Conley.
-At the station, Conley’s blood was taken and his BAC was measured at 0.19.
+At the station, Conley’s blood was taken and his BAC was measured at 0.19%.

 Once at jail, Conley called his girlfriend.
 The call was recorded.
 Conley told his girlfriend, in describing his arrest, that he was “drunk as fuck out there.”

 The case then went to trial.
 The jury found Conley guilty of violating Vehicle Code §§ 23152(a) and 23152(b) as a felony due to his prior DUI convictions.
 Conley had four prior convictions for violating § 23152, three prior prison terms and two prior strike offenses.

 At sentencing, Conley asked the judge, under Romero,

 to dismiss one or both of his prior strike allegations for purposes of sentencing.
 The judge denied this request.
 He then sentenced Conley to 25 years to life in prison, plus three consecutive one year terms.

 Conley argued multiple grounds on appeal.
 This article will only discuss the Third Appellate District court’s ruling on whether Officer Lal illegally detained Conley.

 The court noted that the Fourth Amendment to the U.S. Constitution “does not proscribe all state-initiated searches and seizures; it merely proscribes those which are unreasonable.”
 Florida v.
 Jimeno